-Unlike SSL V5.1 products, model numbers qualified under LUNA must indicate specific communication protocols and integral control capabilities available.
-Please note that this may require the separation of models that were otherwise able to be combined on the SSL QPL, to clearly delineate those that are qualified under LUNA and those that are not.
+Like SSL V5.1 products, model numbers qualified under LUNA may wildcard available communication protocols and integral control capabilities.
+Note that this may require the exception and/or separation of models that were otherwise able to be combined on the SSL QPL to clearly delineate those that are qualified under LUNA and those that are not (e.g., a bi-level control option that only dims down to 50% during vacancy, rather than 20%, is not eligible for LUNA V1.0).